“Whatever is rejected from the self, appears in the world as an event.” - C.G. Jung

 What if this thing called rejection is only a story that the mind has conjured up to keep you from tasting the fullness of life?
-What if this fabrication is preventing you from experiencing the bliss of a true intimate connection with another soul?
-When you look deep within, to the darkest cave of your past, do you see the light of consciousness (sanity!) shining toward you, beckoning you to soar higher.. until you can no longer cling to this dysfunctional pit of darkness?
+What if it’s preventing you from experiencing the bliss of a true intimate connection with another soul?
+When you look deep within, to the darkest cave of your past, do you see the light of consciousness shining toward you, beckoning you to soar higher.. until you can no longer cling to this dysfunctional pit of darkness?

-1. Do the work and heal this BS now!
+1. Do the work and heal this BS!

 2. Ignore it and pretend to move on (bad idea!).

 All rejection is really our inner self rejection projecting itself into outer reality.
 We unconsciously sabotage the operation because of core beliefs we harbor.
 Whether it is you that are doing the rejecting or being rejected, it’s all part of the same play.
 Most likely the person who seemingly rejected you carried an unacknowledged part of your story that you weren’t ready to own.
-If you were not aware of this until now, this is the one realization that will turn your life inside out, or more accurately, outside in.
+If you were not aware of this until now, this is the one realization that will turn your life inside out – or more accurately – outside in.
 There is no one else to blame.
 What now?
-Can you see how you’ve been hiding yourself from love because of this huge misunderstanding?
+Can you see how you’ve been hiding from love because of this huge misunderstanding?

-When you shift the focus on you alone, you stop finding fault in outer circumstances or other people.
-Find out how and why you are rejecting yourself.
+When you shift the focus on YOU alone, you can finally stop finding fault in outer circumstances and blaming other people.
+Then, find out how and why you are rejecting yourself.
 How do you keep yourself ”safe” so you don’t have to experience rejection again?
 Where do you hold feelings of not being worthy of love?
 These are the blocks that cause repeated rejection to occur.
 By healing the rejection wound within yourself, you no longer attract this experience in your life.

 CAN YOU ANSWER THESE QUESTIONS TRUTHFULLY?